zoryon/noxchess-server/README.md

 ### 2. Nightmare Phases

-The game is divided into phases triggered by the progression of turns.
+The match unfolds in escalating phases, each unlocked as turns progress.
-Each phase introduces a new global rule that stacks with the previous ones.
+Every new phase introduces an additional global rule that stacks with the previous ones, steadily pushing the game into chaos.

 - **Turns 1–4: The Calm Before the Storm**
-  - Only base rules and piece abilities apply.
+  - Standard chess rules only.
+No abilities are active yet.

-- **Turns 4–20: Creeping Shadows**
+- **Turns 4–40: Creeping Shadows**
-  - All pieces (except Kings and Pawns) gain an additional movement option: once during this phase, they may move **one square diagonally**, even if this is not part of their standard move.
-This movement cannot be used to capture.
+  - All pieces gain their passive and active abilities.

-- **Turns 21–30: Unstable Ground**
+- **Turns 41–60: Unstable Ground**
-  - At the start of their turn, each player rolls an 8-sided die (or uses an online generator to pick a number from 1 to 8) to determine a **row** (1–8) and a **column** (A–H).
-The resulting square becomes **"dangerous"** for that turn.
-Any piece ending its move on that square cannot move on the following turn.
+  - At the start of each turn, a random square becomes **"dangerous"** for that turn.
+  - Any piece ending its move on that square is immobilized for its next turn.

-- **Turn 31 and beyond: Total Chaos**
+- **Turn 61 and beyond: Total Chaos**
-  - The passive abilities of all pieces are doubled in effect (if possible) or also affect adjacent squares.
-    Example: The King's *"Field of Fear"* now extends **two squares** instead of one.
+  - Each player’s Dream Energy is tripled.
+  - All active abilities are fully refreshed and can be used again.

 ### 3. Corrupted Promotion

-When a **Psychic Larva** (Pawn) reaches the 8th rank, it is not promoted to a standard piece.
+When a **Psychic Larva** (Pawn) reaches the 8th rank, it does not follow normal chess promotion.
-Instead, the player may choose one of the following:
+Instead, the player must choose one of the following outcomes:

-1. **Summon a Nightmare:** Remove the Larva and return a captured *Living Nightmare* piece (Banshee, Hunter, Doppelgänger, or Leaper) to the promotion square.
+1. **Summon a Nightmare:** Remove the Larva and return *Living Nightmare* piece (Matriarch, Hunter, Doppelgänger, or Leaper) to the promotion square.
-2. **Infestation:** Remove the Larva and place **three new Psychic Larvae** on any two empty squares of the player's starting row.
+2. **Infestation:** Remove the Larva and place **three new Psychic Larvae** on any three empty squares of the player's starting row.

 ---